Class Recommendation List

 The ultimate crash course if you only took two classes.
 Select one class from each.
 This is the one recommendation where I feel strongly about the two choices.
 These two classes cover the most possible basic/standard icing techniques.
 They are also the most versatile: they can be done with ANY color combination and don’t have to be on hearts - circles, squares, etc AND you can use the same cutter for both classes!

-- Category 1 or 2: Beginner Hearts
+- Category 1 or 2: Beginner Hearts (or Beginner Candy Canes or Beginner Christmas Trees)

-- Category 4 or 5: Sweet Hearts
+- Category 4 or 5: Sweet Hearts (or Snowflakes or Candy Canes)

 (increasing difficulty order—recommended for total beginners and beyond)